-Every once in awhile you’ll look in the back of your fridge only to find food or sauces you forgot were in there and now they’re way past their prime – they’re moldy, slimy, or shriveled.
+Every once in a while you’ll look in the back of your refrigerator only to find food or sauces you forgot were in there and now they’re way past their prime (moldy, slimy, or shriveled).

-If you keep your fridge organized, you’ll prevent these things from happening as often.
+If you keep your refrigerator organized, you’ll prevent these things from happening as often.